-The Prime Minister: Mr Speaker, Sir, I am not aware about what footages the Police has in their possession when they had retrieved any footage from any camera which they probably think would be relevant to this case.
+The Prime Minister: Mr Speaker, Sir, I am not aware of what footage the Police have in their possession, when they had retrieved any footage from any camera, which they probably think would be relevant to this case.
 How do I know that?
 I am not in possession of them.